santaduanenz/google-sheets-booking-system/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a reproducible problem
+about: Report a problem with the booking system
+title: "[Bug] "
 labels: bug
+assignees: ""
 ---

 ## What happened?

-## What did you expect?
+Describe the problem.

 ## Steps to reproduce